 Ontario’s Old-Growth Forests is a 232 page full- colour book that was published in 2010.
 The first edition sold 3700 copies, a second edition is now available.
 It has a rating of 4.7/5 at amazon.ca and 4.44/5 at Goodreads (learn more).

-Michael Henry is a forest ecologist who focuses on conservation of old growth forests, including threats from invasive species, development and logging.
-Michael has spent over two decades studying and working to conserve Ontario’s old-growth forests.
-He writes blog posts, magazine articles, reports, and books about forest conservation.
-He is lead author of the successful book Ontario’s old-growth forests (second edition in press).
-He is currently working to raise awareness about invasive species, including addressing the root causes; and he is working for protection of old-growth forests in Algonquin Park, Temagami and the Spanish Forest.
-Much of his most direct, applied conservation work has been pro bono.
-Michael has also worked as a natural builder, and is lead author of the book Essential Natural Plasters: A Guide to Materials, Recipes, and Use (publication May 2018, New Society Publishers).
-He is currently living with his family in Peterborough, Ontario, where he has been alarmed at the impacts invasive species are having on his local forests.
+Lately he’s been trying to raise awareness about the root causes of invasive species, and he is working for protection of old-growth forests in Algonquin Park, Temagami and the Spanish Forest.
+Michael has also worked as a natural builder, and is lead author of the book Essential Natural Plasters: A Guide to Materials, Recipes, and Use (2018, New Society Publishers).
+He is currently living with his family in Peterborough, Ontario, where he grows native plants in his yard and works to reduce the impact of invasive species on his local forests.

 Email: info@oldgrowth.ca